WHAT TO DO AFTER AN AUTO ACCIDENT:

 - Call for Help: Call 911 for emergency assistance immediately.
 If possible, do not move vehicles until the police arrive.
 Allow first responders to assess the situation and create a collision report.

-- Talk to Witnesses: Many times witnesses to an accident will pull over to offer assistance.
+- Obtain Witness Information: Many times witnesses to an accident will pull over to offer assistance.
 It is important to get the names and contact information of the witnesses.
 You’ll also want to gather the information of other driver(s) in the accident, including name, contact information, driver’s license number, and insurance information.

 - Take Pictures: Taking pictures of the scene of an accident can help you remember exactly what occurred.
 Use your cell phone or camera to take photos of the vehicle damages, your injuries, traffic lights, the entire scene, skid marks, and anything else that may help.